 When you get to the stage you will hand in a card (which is not crunched) on which you will have neatly printed your name - and have also spelled it out fo-net-ick-lee .
 If you are still worried your name will be mangled (a legitimate concern) just whisper the proper pronunciation in the Dean's ear as you hand in your card.
 If you are really worried, just visit the Student Affairs Dean in the office prior to graduation (H&SS 2126).

-Provost Susan Smith will confer the degrees after everyone has crossed the stage.
-It may sound chaotic, but rest assured, it works out!
+Provost John Moore will confer the degrees after everyone has crossed the stage.
+It may sound chaotic, but rest assured, it works!

-After the graduate's name is announced, the graduate will proceed across the stage to receive a congratulatory handshake from the Provost while being photographed by a professional photographer.
+After the graduate's name is announced, the graduate will proceed across the stage to receive a congratulatory handshake from the Provost or a distinguished guest while being photographed by a professional photographer.

 Additional Information about filing for graduation.